-Difference Between Microservice vs Monolithic
+Difference Between Microservices vs Monolithic

 Microservice vs Monolithic is the comparison between two standard approaches or architecture for software design and development.
 Microservice is a present trend in the software industry that utilized some of the latest technologies and programming languages for software development.
 Whereas monolithic is an industry-standard approach that is implemented for several years.
-Microservice architecture based applications can be implemented with multiple programming languages as independent services. whereas, the monolithic application is based upon a single programing language.
+Microservice architecture based applications can be implemented with multiple programming languages as independent services.
+Whereas the monolithic application is based upon a single programing language.
 Microservice is known for its change adaptability and scalability.
 Whereas monolithic apps are less scalable and change requires rebuilding the whole application code and redeployment.

 What is Monolithic Architecture?